ilpropheta/playground-twh5homb/markdowns/welcome.md

 ## Welcome!

-Welcome to my first interactive workshop using this platform!
+Welcome to my first interactive workshop on [tech.io](https://tech.io)!

 This playground serves as an interactive environment to people attending this workshop at the Italian C++ Meetup in Modena on June 14.